mariogc55/MarioGC55/README.md

 ## Hi there 👋
-### Welcome to my github, where i'm gonna upload new proyects software related.
-## i'm Mario, a Systems Enginner student, apassionate about tecnology, software development, IA, and more.
+### I'm Mario, a Systems Engineering student passionate about technology, software development, AI, and more.
+This is where I'll be sharing my latest projects.

  🔭 **I’m currently working on**: Building various projects to expand my *skill* set.